-Are translated versions of any written materials that are han meeting provided upon request? ded out at a Can members of the public provide oral as well as written co mments?
-Press/Public Relations Are meeting notices, press releases, and public service anno translated into languages other than English? uncements Does the agency website have a link to translated information page? on on its home
+Are translated versions of any written materials that are handed out at a meeting provided upon request? ì Can members of the public provide oral as well as written comments?
+Press/Public Relations Are meeting notices, press releases, and public service announcements translated into languages other than English?
+Does the agency website have a link to translated information on its hor page? ne